langdoc/uralic/STATISTICS.md

-# Data Statistics and brief explanations
+# Data Statistics and Brief Explanations

 Data subsets are devided according to single languages or language pairs, which are labeled with the respective ISO code.